Loosely based on several established techniques for recording acoustic music and ambient sound, including:

 - The horizontally spaced, vertically coincident 4-microphone phased array known as OCCO***, popularized by Robert Sandy “Boojum” Noyes, Jim Norman and Tony Faulkner.

-Description: Two Ambisonics subarrays are centered over each side of a baffle, and stereo sets of small diaphragm condenser microphones are placed further out.
+Description: Two Ambisonics subarrays are centered over each side of a baffle 25cm from each other, and stereo sets of small diaphragm condenser microphones are placed further out 36cm and 79cm from each other.

 This allows for unobtrusive hyper-realistic location recording from a single stand.
-Spot microphones are often not required thanks to beam-forming or “virtual spots”.
+Spot microphones are often not required, because pattern control for beam-forming or “virtual spots” can be used.

 How each pair works: